jonwaterschoot/plugdata-daisy-simple/index.md

 * Installation
 * Plugdata to Daisy

-* Basic insight in the handling of signal flow, memory and cpu
+* Basic insight in the handling of signal flow, memory and cpu (TODO)

 Library of examples showing the usage of basis components:
 * potentiometer and faders